georgerichardson/scrape-right/README.md

 ## How can you help?
 * Provide feedback on any of our open issues or open new ones.
-* Browse our `help wanted` issues.
+* Browse our `help wanted` [issues](https://github.com/Data4Democracy/scrape-right/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22).
 See if there is anything that interests you.
 * Volunteer to build a spider.
   * Do not worry if you do not have previous experience, there are lots of helpful people in our group chat.
 Checkout `scrape_right/spiders/example.py` to get a feel for how a basic spider works.
   * If you already know what site you'd like to work on.
 Open a pull request stating what you would like to work on.
 This is a good way solicit for feedback and prevent multiple people from working on the same thing.
-Ask in slack if you need any help with this.
+  * Ask us in our group chat or direct message any of the contributors if you would prefer to ask your questions in private.
 * Experience with scrapy and willing to answer questions?
 Come hang out in slack
 * Help us standardize and store our data.
 * Let us know how you'd like to use this data for your own analysis.
 Suggestions for new sources/metadata you'd like to see to facilitate your analysis.